Pre-K

 a teacher-child ratio of 1:10 and an adult-child ratio of 1:5

-This link provides a Google search page with more articles that can help you consider factors when choosing the right program for your child and family.
+Finally, this link provides a Google search page with more articles that can help you consider factors when choosing the right program for your child and family.